 We know your first instinct is to pick them up and cuddle them.
 Cats are just so cute!
-However, to a cat, such boldness is more likely to be seen as invasive than endearing.
+However, such boldness is more likely to be seen as invasive than endearing to a cat.
 Your cat will probably prefer a lot of alone time, especially if they have just come to your home.
 Make sure that you give them that space.
 Give them places to hide; they usually appreciate higher platforms.
 If you don’t provide them, your cat will find some, and you might not like where they decide to perch.

 Join the Comfort Zone Slowly

-For as independent as cats are, they like to have something resembling a routine about their daily lives.
+As independent as cats are, they like to have something resembling a routine in their daily lives.
 Rather than taking them out of their comfort zone, add yourself to it.
 Instead of wandering off to do something else after giving them their food, sit down next to them.
 If they let you pet them while they are eating, do so.
-If not, sit as close as they will tolerate and talk to them.
+If not, sit as close as they tolerate and talk to them.
 They might start to warm up to you as they get used to hearing your voice.

 Let Them Initiate

 Try to encourage them to initiate interaction with you!
 You can always get down on their level, so you feel less like a potential threat to your kitty and offer your hand or treats; treats are an often accepted bribe.
 Talk to your cat as often as you can.
 You may feel like your cat cannot understand what you are saying, but kitties can pick up on your tone and facial expressions.
 Be sure to use their name as often as possible, especially if they are getting used to a new name.

 Never force your cat to play with you!
 You want your cat to be engaged and having fun!
 Be aware of the signs they are through with attention: flattened ears, thrashing or twitching tails, and dilated pupils all indicate that they are not having as much fun as you are.
 They may even be purring while exhibiting those, but keep in mind- cats also purr to soothe themselves.